AnVIX/RepData_PeerAssessment1/PA1_template.md

                             interv.mean$steps))
 ```

 To evaluate the impact of imputing NA's, the total number of steps taken daily are calculated again.
-As  performed previously in **section 2**, the new total daily steps variable distribution (`PAM-tds-na.im`)  histogram plot is presented in **Figure 3**.
+As performed in **Section 2**, the new total daily steps variable distribution (`PAM-tds-na.im`)  histogram plot is presented in **Figure 3**.

 ```r